 In addition to the wealth of information available inside the Padilla Bay Interpretive Center, this facility has two short hikes which are wheelchair friendly.
 Observation Deck This paved trail is only a few hundred yards long with a slight downhill

-Skagit Guided Adventures offers birdwatching eco tours, from the Salish Sea to the North Cascades, when birding is at its best in Magic Skagit!
+Skagit Guided Adventures offers Birdwatching Eco Tours around Skagit Valley and the Salish Sea when birding is at its best in Skagit!

 “This is a perfect occasion to observe and photograph these majestic birds in their natural surroundings.
 The sheer power and magnitude of the bald eagles is truly awesome.
 Join us!!!
 Our personable guides are very knowledgeable about this area and

 Max Waugh Photography offers bird photography workshops in the Skagit Valley.
 These half-day excursions focus on birds in flight, with a special focus on owls.
 See the video below for glimpse of some of the opportunities afforded here.
 For more information,